Bhargavp610/Coding-Practice/SQL/README.md

 10. **Cities Starting with Vowels**
 Query the list of CITY names from STATION that start with a vowel (a, e, i, o, u).

+11. **Cities Ending with Vowels**
+   Query the list of CITY names from STATION that end with vowels (a, e, i, o, u).
+   The result should not contain duplicates.

+12. **Cities Starting and Ending with Vowels**
+   Query the list of CITY names from STATION where both the first and last characters are vowels.
+   The result should not contain duplicates.

+13. **Cities Starting and Ending with Vowels (Duplicate Version)** Same as Task 12 — queries cities whose first and last characters are vowels.